romaintilhac/romaintilhac.github.io/cabo-ortegal/fieldguide.md

 **Fig_HT-deformation**.
 Representative examples of HT deformation features ([Tilhac, 2017](https://doi.org/10.25949/22281616.v1)): typical boudinage of a pyroxenite layer in the *Herbeira* cliffs (**a**) and isoclinal fold outlined by a pyroxenite layer (**b**).

 [Tilhac _et al._ (2016)](https://doi.org/10.1093/petrology/egw064) suggested that the sequence of D<sub>HT</sub> (_i.e._ potentially asthenospheric deformation), followed by D<sub>1</sub> and the peak of prograde metamorphism corresponds to the delamination of the arc root and its incorporation into the Devonian subduction zone.
-Foundering is thought to have occurred as a consequence of the negative buoyancy of the arc root, owing to the large amount of ultramafic pyroxenites denser the ambient mantle (Müntener _et al._, 2001), The presence of ultramafic cumulates (_e.g._, pyrigarnites) in the *Bacariza* formation may have additionnally contributed to the gravitational instability of the arc root.
-These lithologies known as "arclogites" are indeed considered as some of the most likely candidates to undergo delamination in arc root settings (Ducea _et al._, 2021).
+Foundering is thought to have occurred as a consequence of the negative buoyancy of the arc root, owing to the large amount of ultramafic pyroxenites denser the ambient mantle (Müntener _et al._, 2001), The presence of Si-poor Fe-Ti rich rocks (_e.g._, pyrigarnites) may have additionnally contributed to the gravitational instability of the arc root.
+These dense lithologies known as "arclogites" are indeed considered as some of the most likely candidates to undergo delamination in arc root settings (Ducea _et al._, 2021).

+> NOTE: Mention that it implies the cogenetivity of the granulite and ultramafics.

 The *Herbeira* massif of Cabo Ortegal Complex could thus represent a unique example of delaminated arc root, potentially including the deep lithospheric portion of the sub-arc mantle.